amethyst/amethyst/book/src/concepts/state.md

 ### State Machine

-The concept of State Machine can be pretty complex, but here I will only explain the basics of it.
+The concept of State Machine can be pretty complex, but here we will only explain the basics of it.
 The State Machine is usually composed of two elements: Transitions and Events.

 Transitions are simply the "switching" between two states.